Saleh-Abd-Elrahman/EyeQ/README.md

 # Smart Eye-Tracking Shelves for Retail Optimization

-An AI-powered solution for analyzing customer interactions with retail shelves through eye-tracking.
+An AI-powered solution for analyzing customer interactions with retail shelves through eye-tracking and providing actionable insights for e-commerce product optimization.

 ## Features

 - **Attention Analysis**: Track which products attract the most attention
+- **E-commerce Integration**: Works with Amazon product pages for real-world analytics
+- **Gaze Cursor Control**: Control cursor with eye movements for intuitive interaction
+- **Calibration System**: Easy setup process for accurate eye tracking
 - **Engagement Measurement**: Determine how long customers look at a product
 - **Promotional Effectiveness**: Analyze which price tags or promotional labels capture interest
-- **Purchase Decision Insights**: See where shoppers look before making a purchase
-- **Blind Spot Identification**: Identify areas of the shelf that are ignored
+- **Blind Spot Identification**: Identify areas of the page that are ignored
-- **Self-Checkout Integration**: Track user experience at self-checkout systems
 - **Comprehensive Reports**: Generate detailed HTML reports with visualizations and metrics

 ## System Components

 1. **Camera Module**: Handles video input from RGB cameras
-2. **Eye-Tracking System**: Detects and tracks customer eye movements
+2. **Eye-Tracking System**: Detects and tracks customer eye movements using MediaPipe
-3. **Shelf Analysis**: Maps eye coordinates to products on shelves
+3. **Dynamic Grid Extractor**: Maps eye coordinates to products on e-commerce pages
 4. **Data Collection**: Stores tracking data for future analysis
 5. **Analytics Dashboard**: Visualizes insights from the collected data
 6. **Report Generator**: Creates comprehensive HTML reports with charts and metrics